Skip to Content Top

 Fighting for Ceiling & Building Collapse Victims in New York

-Few people typically worry about the likelihood of a collapsing ceiling, but the reality is that many buildings in New York City and the surrounding areas are over a century old and in poor condition.
+Few people typically worry about the likelihood of a collapsing ceiling, but many buildings in New York City and the surrounding areas are over a century old and in poor condition.
 When property owners neglect to maintain buildings, ceiling and roof collapses, which can cause severe injuries and even death, become more of a frightening possibility.

 In some cases, these collapses may also be caused by structural defects or improper installation of materials that should not have been used in the first place.
 In these types of scenarios, victims may be able to seek compensation for their losses from those responsible for the collapse.

-If you suffered injuries due to a ceiling or building collapse, turn to Sutton & Smyth, LLP.
+If you suffered injuries from a ceiling or building collapse, turn to Sutton & Smyth, LLP.
 Our New York City ceiling collapse lawyers are well-versed in premises liability law and understand how to hold negligent parties accountable for these avoidable tragedies.
-We will aggressively fight to protect your interests in and out of the courtroom and will make every effort to secure maximum compensation.
+We will aggressively fight to protect your interests in and out of the courtroom and make every effort to secure maximum compensation.

 You have limited time to take legal action, so do not wait to reach out.
 Schedule a free initial consultation with our team today by calling (866) 935-1862 or contacting us online.